It is good to have your mind full of meditation.

 The word religion comes from the Latin term re-ligio which means to re-ligate, or tie back to Self, or God Source.
 Meditation is a technique which allows us to practice true religion.
 Meditation is a foundational process of all true and great spiritual paths.

-In the words of Franciscan priest and writer Richard Rohr, from the Center for Action and Contemplation, is a daily writing from today entitled Fragile Dignity:
+In the words of Richard Rohr, from the Center for Action and Contemplation, is a daily writing entitled Fragile Dignity:

 “…Without healthy religion, you have no internal or inherent source for your own dignity and positive self-image.
 You have to find your status and your dignity externally by what you wear, by your title, by how much money you have, by what car you drive.
 That’s a pretty fragile way to live.
 You are constantly evaluating, ‘How am I doing?
 How am I looking?’
 And your dignity can be taken away from you in one moment of loss of public status.
 This is the insecure post-modern world we live in.
 It is a moveable famine grounded in a sense of scarcity and ‘zero sum.’
 Only true religion inhabits the world of abundance; it even draws upon an infinite abundance.”